MauroMoranMarcos/proyecto-asi/README.md

 Start Mysql server if not running (e.g. mysqld).

-mysqladmin -u root create proyectoasi -p mysqladmin -u root create proyectoasitest -p
+mysqladmin -u root create proyectoasi -p

 mysql -u root -p
     CREATE USER 'proyectoasi'@'localhost' IDENTIFIED BY 'proyectoasi';
     GRANT ALL PRIVILEGES ON proyectoasi.* to 'proyectoasi'@'localhost' WITH GRANT OPTION;
-    GRANT ALL PRIVILEGES ON proyectoasitest.* to 'proyectoasi'@'localhost' WITH GRANT OPTION;
     exit
 ```